Astrotech89/me5e-v141/README.md

 This is a framework that was originally created by Sparkcity for the Mass Effect 5e module for Foundry-VTT.
-Initial release is copy of hist v1.3
+Initial release is copy of hist v1.9

+## Goals
+* Update to support latest version of Foundry
+    * Identify dependencies
+    * Add/Remove dependencies
+* Update to ME5e v1.4
+* Update databases w/ proper imaging and naming conventions

+Beginning of Sparkcity's README

 [![Foundry](https://img.shields.io/badge/Foundry%40Minimum-0.7.5-green)](https://foundryvtt.com/)
 [![Foundry](https://img.shields.io/badge/Foundry%40CompatibleCore-0.7.7-brightgreen)](https://foundryvtt.com/)